Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Here, you’ll find a traditional Japanese bridge leading up to a small temple overlooking a pond.
 With a backdrop of countless Japanese maples, you can be guaranteed to get many picture-perfect shots during your visit.

-Exploring the grounds further up the mountainside is also possible, and this would be another great spot to visit during Autumn to watch the leaves change from green to red.
+Exploring the grounds further up the mountainside is also possible, and this would be another great spot to visit during autumn to watch the leaves change from green to red.
 You may even spot a few turtles in the pond!

 Daigo-ji